jasp-stats/jaspQualityControl/inst/help/variablesChartsIndividuals.md

 - the data must be approximately normally distributed.

 The assumptions associated with the Autocorrelation chart are:
-- the data points are dependent on one another- a given data point is related to the next.
+- the data points are dependent on one another
+- a given data point is related to the next.

 ## Input
 -------